-Trend analysis showed a significant increasing trend in TDS between 1983 and 2021 (Tau = 0.58, p = <0.001) in Pigeon Lake.
-Though the magnitude of change is slight (slope = 0.96 mg/L per year), the increasing level could be related to the slight downward trajectory of water levels in the lake since the early 1980s (Figure 5).
+Trend analysis showed a significant increasing trend in TDS between 1983 and 2022 (Tau = 0.59, p = <0.001) in Pigeon Lake (Figure 9).

-Figure 8.
-Monthly TDS values measured between June and September on sampling dates between 1983 and 2021 (n = 81).
-The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+Figure 9.
+Monthly TDS values measured between June and September over the long term sampling dates between 1983 and 2022 (n = 85).
+The value closest to the $15^{th}$ day of the month was chosen to represent the monthly value in cases with multiple monthly samples.

 Due to the significant increasing trend of TDS in Pigeon Lake, exploring the specific major ions which may be driving this trend is important to determine.
-Trend analysis of major ions at Pigeon Lake indicates that alkalinity (bicarbonate, carbonate) and sodium are likely the key parameters that are driving the increase in TDS (Figure 9).
+Trend analysis of major ions at Pigeon Lake indicates that alkalinity (bicarbonate, carbonate) and sodium are likely the key parameters that are driving the increase in TDS (Figure 10).
 These two parameters display the greatest magnitude of change over time (slopes), but also follow the trajectory of TDS.
 While the slopes of chloride, magnesium, and potassium are smaller, their increasing trends are also significant, and their trajectories also follow the trajectory of TDS over time.

-Figure 9.
-Concentrations of TDS (top left, blue panel), major ions (sodium = Na+, magnesium = Mg2+, potassium = K+, calcium = Ca2+, chloride = Cl-, sulphate = SO42-), and total alkalinity (Alk., as mg/L CaCO3) measured monthly between June and September on sampling dates between 1983 and 2021.
-Also represented is the monotonic trend results for each parameter; test used (MK = Mann Kendall, SK = Seasonal Kendall), significance of test (p; assessed as significance when p < 0.05, marked with '' if significant), and the slope of the trend.
+Figure 10.
+Concentrations of TDS (top left, blue panel), major ions (sodium = $Na^+$ , magnesium = $Mg^{2^+}$ , potassium = $K^+$ , calcium = $Ca^{2^+}$ , chloride = $Cl^-$ , sulphate = $SO_4^{2^-}$ ), and total alkalinity (Alk., as mg/L CaCO3) measured monthly between June and September on sampling dates between 1983 and 2022.
+Also represented is the monotonic trend results for each parameter; test used (MK = Mann Kendall, SK = Seasonal Kendall), significance of test (p; assessed as significance when p < 0.05, marked with '\' if significant), and the slope of the trend.
 Test selection follows method outline in the ALMS Guide to Trend Analysis on Alberta Lakes.
-Note that some ions had insufficient data (I.D.) therefore trends were not calculated.
+Note that some ions had insufficient data (\I.D.\) therefore trends were not calculated.
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.